EndemicMedia/claudecoder/docs/index.md

 - Handles large responses with multi-part processing
 - Respects `.gitignore` rules when analyzing repository content
 - Commits suggested changes directly to the pull request branch
+- Processes only pull requests with the "claudecoder" label (configurable)

 ## Prerequisites